pixelgrade/hive-lite/readme.txt

 = 1.3.0 =
 * Added new color customization features via our Customify plugin (Style Manager).
+* Changed the way the main stylesheet and scripts are enqueued so you don't need to overwrite all of them in a child theme.

 = 1.2.2 =
 * Added new wp_body_open hook.